Trout Fishing in Arkansas

 White River Arkansas Trout Fishing

-It’s tough to imagine there is a better spot to do a bit of trout fishing in Arkansas than in the White River (especially when you get down below the Bull Shoals Dam).
+It’s tough to imagine there being a better spot to do a bit of trout fishing in Arkansas than in the White River (especially when you get down below the Bull Shoals Dam).

 You used to be able to fish this water with nothing but a decent set of waders on, at least until about 2011.